 Remember the train sets of your youth?
 With a simple repositioning of a couple pieces of plastic track, you could create a whole new path for your little locomotive.
-Unfortunately, with steel and railroad ties, grown-up tracks are just a little more difficult to adjust.
-Railroads operate on fixed networks and that may make it seem like connecting to rail is out of reach.
-Here’s the good news: It’s not.
-If you want to leverage rail for its safe, sustainable, and cost effective qualities, you have options.
+Unfortunately, with steel tracks and wood or concrete railroad ties, grown-up tracks are just a little more difficult to adjust.
+Because railroads operate on fixed networks it may seem like connecting to rail isn’t an option for many freight shippers.
+Here’s the good news: Shipping by rail can be an option for just about anyone.
+If you want to leverage rail for its safe, sustainable, and cost-effective qualities, check out these three options for connecting to rail service.

 What does that mean?
 Multi-modal means you use a combination of transportation modes, in this case, truck and rail, to move products from origin to destination.
 If your facility isn’t rail served, trucks can pick up your products and they can be transferred to rail cars to travel the rest of the way.
 If the destination isn’t rail served, products can be transferred back to trucks for final delivery.

-There are two key ways products are transferred between modes: transloading and intermodal.
+There are two ways products are transferred between modes: transloading and intermodal.

 With transloading, products are unloaded from trucks and transferred to rail cars (and back again, if needed).
-Depending on the product type, this can happen in a number of ways: via forklift for palletized products, by pump for liquids, or by conveyor for sand, to name a very few.
+Depending on the product type, this can happen in a number of ways: via forklift for palletized products, by pump for liquids, or by conveyor for sand, to name just a few ways to transload products.
 Just about everything you can ship by rail can be transloaded.

-Although these processes are slightly different, they have one thing in common: they both allow shippers to access rail, even if there aren’t tracks at a shipment’s origin and/or destination.
+Although transloading and intermodal processes are slightly different, they have one thing in common: they both allow shippers to access rail, even if there aren’t tracks at a shipment’s origin and/or destination.

 How to Access Transloading and Intermodal Services